 Many plants need specific conditions to trigger the growth to the next phase – such as flowering and fruiting.
 In some plants we want to encourage this while in others we want to keep them vegetative.
 For example, cauliflowers need enough time below 21 C to trigger curd formation.

 In the 70s, the research laboratory at Wellesbourne bred a number of varieties that need different lengths of cold to stop leaf production and produce curds – however the plants need to be big enough first if a decent crop is to be secured.
 Snowball for instance needs very little encouragement while some winter varieties need 12 weeks below 15 C before they start to curd.
 The prevailing temperatures will clearly tip the balance towards earlier or later crops.
 This is why a soil and a maximum/minimum thermometer are a key part of the Intelligent Gardener’s Tool Kit.
-So we thoughtfully sourced a good one of each for you.
-You can buy them here at our Amazon Store.

 Controlling these effects relies on 5 techniques